An Ultimate Guide to Start a Career as a Translator

 There are numerous ways for you to increase your network or base of clients.
-You can find new jobs through job search websites, social media groups, or building your own website.
+You can find new jobs through popular job search websites such as Lensa and Glassdoor, social media groups, or by building your own website.
 Check out platforms to find more translation jobs and expand your network of clients.

 In many situations, new clients are referred to you by your previous satisfied clients.
 So the tip here is to always strive to give all your clients the highest translations and support services.

 We feel the need to emphasise that the journey to becoming a translator differs from person to person.
 One or two steps we mentioned above might be successfully applied by others but ineffective to you.
 Be patient and find the best path for your pursuit of this career.